Close

 5. Supporting letters or invitations as required

-All foreign documents must be apostilled and translated into Spanish by certified translators.
+All documents, except passports, should have been issued within 3 months of the application date.
+Foreign documents must be apostilled and translated into Spanish by certified translators.

 Step 3: Online Application Submission

-Book your appointment through the designated consular office or visa application center.
-Schedule well in advance as availability varies by location and season.
+If your application requires an in-person appointment, book through the designated consular office or visa application center.
+Schedule well in advance, as availability varies by location and season.
+Some visa types may be processed entirely online without requiring a consular visit.